mdahlman/wordle/docs/about.markdown

 "GNARL is a great word; I'm going to start with that!
 Has it been used before?"

 With all of this in mind, I grabbed the complete list of Wordle answers and saved it into a database table.
-(For anyone concerned about my eternal soul, rest assured that I blindfolded myself during this part of the process.)
+(For anyone concerned about my eternal wordle soul, rest assured that I blindfolded myself during this part of the process.)
 Then it's a trivial process to create a view on that table showing only past answers.
 I used this local view for a while.
 But then I decided that a public page would be easier.